venky0010/vmsharma/README.md

             <!-- About Section -->
             <div class="mt-6 text-gray-300 text-xs w-full text-left">
                 <h3 class="text-sm font-semibold text-white">About Me</h3>
-                <p class="text-base text-left">Results-oriented Product Owner with expertise in AI, Automation, and BPM solutions.
-Skilled in product management, stakeholder management, machine learning, and data analytics.
-Proven ability to deliver scalable, user-centric solutions by aligning technical  capabilities with business needs.
+                <p class="text-base text-left">Results-oriented Product Owner with experience in continuous improvement, analytics, automation, and product management.
+Skilled in stakeholder management, machine learning, and data analytics, with a proven ability to deliver scalable, user-centric solutions by aligning technical capabilities with business needs.
 Experienced in process documentation, agile methodologies, and iterative product development.
-Adept at leveraging experimentation, machine learning, and data modeling to optimize workflows and drive data-driven decision making across organizations.
+Adept at leveraging experimentation, data modeling, and automation to optimize workflows and drive data-driven decision-making across organizations.
 Outside of work, I am passionate about sports and enjoy following Manchester United and the Houston Astros.</p>
             </div>

             <!-- Education Section -->